hivelocity/cluster-api-provider-hivelocity/docs/book/src/user/getting-started.md

 ### Create a management cluster

-Please run below command and this will use `tilt-provider.yaml` to create the provider and `tilt-settings.yaml` to get all the environment variable -
+Please run below command and this will use `tilt-provider.yaml` to create the provider and `.envrc` to get all the environment variables.
 ```shell
 # Please run the command from root of this repository
 make tilt-up